yamcs/yamcs/docs/server-manual/links/ccsds-frame-processing.rst

 seqNumWindow (integer)
     **Required.** If SDLS encryption is used, this defines the maximum value by which the sequence number of incoming frames can differ from the current sequence number.

+verifySeqNum (boolean)
+    If SDLS encryption is used, this defines whether received sequence numbers are verified according to the ``seqNumWindow``.
+Defaults to true.

 For each Virtual Channel in the ``virtualChannels`` map, the following parameters can be used: